 Welcome to the ‘shed.
 More than the lake, the watershed holds all of the land, air, surface and groundwater, plants and animals, mountains and lowlands, communities and farms, and people, including their stories and traditions, within its boundaries.

-The Hayden Lake watershed, described by many as pristine, is a magnet for more than 4000 property-owners, the people who live either seasonally or year-round, and those who visit throughout the year.
+The Hayden Lake watershed, described by many as pristine, is a magnet for more than 4000 property owners, the people who live either seasonally or year-round, and those who visit throughout the year.
 Many come focused on the lake.
 But without the other parts of the basin, the lake would lose its luster.
-Because the lake is a part of a more extensive, interconnected system, it’s important to understand the push-and-pull, the impacts that one area has on another, and the relationships between the parts.
+Because the lake is a part of a more extensive, interconnected system, it’s important to understand the push-and-pull, the impacts of one area on another, and the relationships between the parts.

 Intrepid journeyers can connect the dots between the hill that rises to the west of Sportsman’s Access, and Hollister, Cedar, South Chilco, Badger, Spades, and Huckleberry Mountains, and Canfield Buttes.
 From there, toss a metaphorical rope around the southern and along the western shores of Hayden Lake.
 You will have transcribed the boundary of the Hayden Lake Watershed.

 Within a watershed, all of the land drains to a single low point.
 Yes, stand anywhere within the mapped boundaries.
 Pour out a cup of water on the ground, and imagine the path that it travels.
 It may twist and turn, head out and switch back, but gravity will compel it onward until it reaches the low point in the landscape.
 For the Hayden Lake Watershed, this low point is the lake itself, nestled in the southwest corner of the ‘shed.
 From there, the land rises north and east in the shape of a tipped-bowl, 64 square miles up-slope from the lakeshore and into the Bitterroot Mountains.

 “Two” Hayden Lakes